-Each year on the Monday following Dr. Martin Luther King, Jr.’s birthday, many (but still not all) people in our nation and, undeniably, throughout the globe gather to commemorate the story of struggle for which Dr. King lived and the dream of justice for which he died.
+Each year on the Monday following Dr. Martin Luther King, Jr.’s birthday, many (but still not all) people in our nation and, undeniably, throughout the globe gather to commemorate the story of freedom for which Dr. King lived and the dream of justice for which he died.
 We are bombarded, though only for a season, with the permissive parade of spectacle, as to push history past its remembrance of racial injustices and convince our young that we, indeed, live in a world cured from the fatal ills of yesteryear.
-Yet the colorblind fictions to which we cling can never heal us of the reality that race matters perhaps more today than it did in 1963 when King delivered his monumental “I Have A Dream” Speech at the March on Washington for Jobs and Freedom.
+Yet the color evasive fictions to which we cling can never heal us of the reality that race matters perhaps more today than it did in 1963 when King delivered his monumental “I Have A Dream” Speech at the March on Washington for Jobs and Freedom.

-In this elongated procession toward make-believe, too many of us have been left to romanticize Dr. King and his legacy, unusually adopting two tragic narratives to sum up his life (as if his life were could be fitted into a single story).
-The first narrative pedastalizes the slain leader, elevating him to a status akin to Jesus.
-As holy martyr, this Dr. King is established as some sort of frail deity, whose prophetic vision for hope and togetherness is firmly held together only by the mythologies of postracialism and some ubiquitous, internal hint that scandalously suggests that we have achieved—and solely due to Dr. King’s efforts—social equality, racial harmony, and thus a melting pot reality.
+In this elongated procession toward make-believe, too many of us have been left to romanticize Dr. King and his legacy, adopting at least one of two tragic narratives to sum up his life (as if his life were could be fitted into a single story).
+The first narrative pedastalizes the slain leader, elevating him to a messianic status akin to Christ.
+As holy martyr, this Dr. King is established as magical and ascetic—a frail deity, whose prophetic vision for hope and togetherness is firmly held together only by the mythologies of postracialism and some ubiquitous, internal hint that scandalously suggests that we have achieved—and solely due to Dr. King’s efforts—social equality, racial harmony, and thus a melting pot reality.

-The second narrative invents Dr. King as sort of a Ghandi-inspired Ché Guevara figure, too frequently crystalized as the 1960’s equivalent to Karl Marx in blackface.
-This Dr. King, is by far, viewed as a radical warrior of class emancipation, evolved beyond what some would see as the trifle of race to confront the more prescient complaint of economic oppression.
+The second narrative invents Dr. King as a kind of Gandhi-inspired Ché Guevara figure, too frequently crystalized as the 1960’s equivalent of Karl Marx in blackface.
+This Dr. King, is by far, viewed as a radical warrior of class emancipation, evolved beyond what some would see as the trifle of race to confront the more prescient complaints of economic oppression.
 Indeed, before he was killed, Dr. King had launched his “poor people’s campaign” and had sought to march with labor leaders and workers to fight for fair pay and improved work conditions.
 However, at the same time, Dr. King was fiercely speaking out against the incursion of war in Vietnam; hence, he was as antiwar as he was antitheft and antiracist.
 As Dr. King most famously noted: “A threat to justice anywhere is a threat to justice everywhere.”

-The point I’m making is that Dr. King was no more (or less) interested in class than he was with race (or war or a litany of other items for that matter).
-He was concerned with justice and fought against injustice in whatever form it took.
+The point I’m making is that Dr. King was no more (or less) interested in class than he was with race (or war or a litany of other items, for that matter).
+He was concerned with justice and freedom and fought against injustice and human bondage in whatever forms they took.
 And still, his legacy suggests that, beyond liberating the body, our work must first commit to fighting as vigorously as we can to liberate the mind.
-The essence of Dr. King’s dream, as I will relate it to my thoughts on the racial realities of today, was about something far more powerful and free than struggle: It was about the elevation of the mind, hence freeing the imagination.
+The essence of Dr. King’s dream, as I will relate it to my thoughts on the racial realities of today, was about something far more powerful than freeing the physical body: It was about the elevation of the mind, hence freeing the imagination.

-Whether you give a woman or man fish or teach her or him to fish, she or he still only eats fish.
-But if she liberates her mind, then she might imagine other things to eat; her diet will not be limited to fish, nor will she be a slave to charity or someone else’s teachings.
-Hence, when we liberate the mind, when we nurse dreams—as Dr. King sought to do—we are free to imagine a full range of possibilities—delightful dishes, other than fish, that are full of color and creativity, full of variance and the greater aptitudes of difference.
+Whether you give a person a fish or teach her, him, or them to fish, she, he, or they still only eats fish.
+But if she liberates her mind, then she might imagine other things to eat; her diet will not be limited to fish.
+She will no longer be a prisoner to charity or someone else’s teachings.
+Hence, when we liberate the mind, when we nurse dreams—as Dr. King sought to do—we become free to imagine a full range of possibilities—delightful dishes, foods other than fish, that are full of color and creativity, full of variance and the greater aptitudes of difference.
 Dr. King understood that when we liberate the mind and dare to live within our dreams, when we imagine delightful dishes known only by the far stretch of tomorrow’s intellect, it is only then that we are truly free.

 Using a theory of Dr. King’s vision of freedom as a lens, I’d like to make three board points concerning this moment.
 In making these points, I’ll speak not only of our will to struggle, but also of our struggle to imagine.
 The issues of Black life (and Black lives), of broken borders and Dreamers, of universal health (i.e., clean drinking water, real food, clean air, etc.) and comprehensive care, of economic justice and global peace—the issues that we’ve been asked to take up in this generation—in relation to the life and philosophy of Dr. Martin Luther King, Jr. are precisely about reclaiming imagination.
 To reclaim imagination, we must return to dreams and believe in things not real or current but certainly possible.

 Thus, human rights (the protections of human liberties), as Dr. King would have it, were and remains “the hope of a secure and livable world” that “lies with disciplined nonconformists who are dedicated to justice, peace and brotherhood.”
-More than things, they boast our highest ideals.
+More than things, our commitment to human rights boasts our highest ideals.

 My second point is that we are yet to realize “the livable world” to which we were once called by Dr. King to create.
 Instead we have languished deaf to those sounds of brotherhood that echo defiantly to this day, memorialized in Dr. King’s resounding voice.
 Over a 150 years ago, however, a great American in whose giant shadow we find shade said, “In giving freedom to the slave, we assure freedom to the free—honorable alike in what we give and what we preserve.
 We shall nobly save, or meanly lose, the last best hope of earth.”

 As Dr. King would have it, the equity for which we search, the dream for which we fight, can never be seen as an exclusive policy for Black or Brown people or women only.
-Rather, it is a pledge for all humanity—past, present, and future—of a dreamed-freed nation that promises all people a liberty more possible regardless of individual and collective differences.
-Thus, we judge a nation not by how it treats its privileged but by how it treats its vulnerable, for this promise of liberty, Dr. King argued, was for all—descendent of slave and free alike, all people interested in realizing the transformative potential of “the last best hope” within us.
+Rather, it is a pledge to all humanity—past, present, and future—of a dreamed-freed nation that promises all people a liberty more possible regardless of individual and collective differences.
+Thus, we judge a nation not by how it treats its privileged but by how it treats its vulnerable, for this promise of liberty, Dr. King argued, was for all—descendent of the enslaved and the free alike, all people interested in realizing the transformative potential of “the last best hope” within us.

-Today, we desperately cling to this last best hope, understanding that beyond the shadow of Lincoln’s great ideas, there is the darkness of doubt that lingers within us.
-This doubt has given rise to a history of cynicism, inequity, and the continuance of inequality.
-This history has flaunted as inevitable the unlikely condition in which we find ourselves: that all women and men do not enjoy the same proportions of freedom or degrees of opportunity or success, or the same life chances that the determined faith of our foremothers once weaned.
+Today, we desperately cling to this last best hope, understanding that beyond the shadow of Lincoln’s great ideas, a darkened doubt lingers within us.
+This doubt has given rise to a history of cynicism, inequity, and the stubbornness of inequality.
+This history has flaunted as inevitable the unlikely condition in which we find ourselves: that all people do not enjoy the same proportions of freedom or degrees of opportunity or success or the same life chances that the determined faith of our foremothers once weaned.

-Then, count it not coincidence that, a hundred years after President Lincoln emancipated captives in the southern U.S., Dr. King, in echoing Lincoln’s resolve, rose up against injustice with not only soaring words but also disciplined and ascending effort.
-His 1963 “I Have A Dream” speech, which is perhaps the most ardent defense of human justice, scaled us closer to our most earnest ideals to plant a flag of hope near clouds though in the soil of despair that we might reach a renewed manifest destiny broader and bolder than the scope of our understanding.
+Then, count it not coincidence that, a hundred years after President Lincoln emancipated enslaved people in the U.S. south., Dr. King, in echoing Lincoln’s resolve, rose up against injustice with not only soaring words but also disciplined and ascending effort.
+His 1963 “I Have A Dream” speech, which is perhaps among the most ardent defenses of human justice, scaled us closer to our most earnest ideals to plant a flag of hope near clouds, though in the soil of despair, that we might reach a renewed manifest destiny broader and bolder and more righteous than the loathsome plunder of stolen lands.